marcogarro/MariaDBContainerFix/README.md

 If you are using a MariaDB container with docker you probably, at least once in your life, got this problem: the container's restarting over and over again.
 The problem should be determined by a corruption of InnoDB that prevent the container to start and that make it unstable.
-If it happens and you have no recent backups you can follow these steps to start the container in recovery mode in order to backup your data.
+If it happens and you have **no recent backups** (sigh!) you can follow these steps to start the container in recovery mode in order to backup your data.
 First you have to modify **my.cnf** and to do that you can use **docker container cp**

 It works with stopped containers, so stop the container